 Is Solar a Good Investment?

-For most U.S. homeowners in states with electricity rates above 12¢/kWh and reasonable sun exposure, solar panels are a strong financial investment.
-A typical system delivers an effective annual return of 8–15% on net cost after incentives — better than most fixed-income investments and competitive with broad stock market averages, with the added advantage of being a guaranteed, predictable return tied to your electricity bill rather than market volatility.
+For U.S. homeowners in states with electricity rates above 15¢/kWh and reasonable sun exposure, solar panels can still be a solid financial investment in 2026 — though the math is less favorable than it was in 2025, now that the federal tax credit has expired.
+A typical system delivers an effective annual return in the mid-single-digits to low double-digits on net cost, still competitive with many fixed-income investments, with the added advantage of being a predictable return tied to your electricity bill rather than market volatility.

 The key variable is payback period.
-In high-sun, high-rate states (California, Hawaii, Massachusetts, New York), payback of 5–7 years is common.
-In lower-rate, lower-sun regions (Pacific Northwest, rural Midwest), 10–13 years is more typical.
-Given that quality solar panels come with 25-year performance warranties and often last 30+ years, even a 12-year payback leaves a long period of pure profit.
+In high-sun, high-rate states (California, Hawaii, Massachusetts, New York), payback of 7–10 years is now common without the federal credit.
+In lower-rate, lower-sun regions (Pacific Northwest, rural Midwest), 13–16 years is more typical.
+Given that quality solar panels come with 25-year performance warranties and often last 30+ years, even a longer payback still leaves a meaningful period of pure profit.

-The Residential Clean Energy Credit reduces your federal tax bill by 30% of your total installed system cost — panels, inverter, mounting hardware, and labor all qualify.
-This is a tax credit, not a deduction, meaning it directly reduces what you owe the IRS dollar for dollar.
-On a $20,000 system, the credit is $6,000, bringing net cost to $14,000.
-The credit is available through 2032 and carries forward if you can't use it all in one tax year.
-There is no maximum system size and no income cap.
+The Residential Clean Energy Credit used to reduce your federal tax bill by 30% of your total installed system cost — panels, inverter, mounting hardware, and labor.
+It was a tax credit, not a deduction, meaning it directly reduced what you owed the IRS dollar for dollar.
+On a $20,000 system, that used to be a $6,000 credit, bringing net cost to $14,000.
+The One Big Beautiful Bill Act terminated this credit for any system placed in service after December 31, 2025 — for 2026 installations, there is no federal credit at all.
+Only systems installed and operational by the end of 2025 could still claim it.

 Net Metering: The Fine Print That Changes the Math